AlenUbuntu/Awesome-Recommendation-and-Ranking-Systems/README.md

 # Awesome-Recommendation-and-Ranking-Systems
 Maintained by Yang Gao (ustcgaoy01@gmail.com).
 Last Update: 12/13/2020.

 Recent advances in recommendation and ranking systems.
-We only focus on papers published in top conferences including RecSys, WWW, SIGIR, and KDD.
+We only focus on papers published in top conferences including RecSys, WWW, SIGIR, KDD, NIPS, ICML, and ICLR.

 ## Table of Contents
 * [Survey](#survey)